Common People: Reception and legacy

 "Common People" was a very popular song of the Britpop era with many critics praising Cocker's lyrics.
 The song was popular in the US music press.
 Larry Flick of Billboard wrote 'Layered in the fabric of "Common People" are soft keyboard threads and a majestic weave of blazing guitars.
 All this and witty lyrics to boot.'
-Music & Media erote 'Playing with electro and indie guitar pop like Blur on "Girls & Boys", Pulp come close to Kim Wilde's "Kids In America" with the intro to the Sex Pistols' "Anarchy In The UK."'
+Andrew Mueller from Melody Maker named it Single of the Week, noting that it 'is remarkable for the eloquence with which it articulates the envy vs snobbery dynamic inspired by all good class struggles.'
+Another Melody Maker editor, Simon Reynolds, commented, 'Its populis sentiments are anchored in a specific, one-on-one instance of class combat.
+It's personal: the song smarts with the humiliation of being patronised, and takes revenge with gloating glee.
+The title itself is jarring, a reminder: I'd forgotten the word common could even be used in that snobbish sense, outside Alan Bennett plays like "A Chip in the Sugar".'
+Music & Media wrote 'Playing with electro and indie guitar pop like Blur on "Girls & Boys", Pulp come close to Kim Wilde's "Kids in America" with the intro to the Sex Pistols' "Anarchy in the UK".'
 Music Week gave the double single 5 out of 5, adding that the song "is epic-length Pulp".
+Sylvia Patterson from NME named it Mirth-Quakingly Obvious Single of the Week, writing, "A sound pop idea honed eloquently into a grand colossus of vindication in velveteen trews, this is the one that bestrides Jarvis' gifts for jocular panache and moulded songsmithery and radiates in the pop nook this week as Pulp's very own 'Sympathy for the Devil'.
+With even more jokes."
+Tony Cross from Smash Hits gave it a top score of five out of five, adding, "It's sad, funny, ironic, and all dressed up in pop music that's so melodramatically camp it could open a boy scout's jamboree."
 Charles Aaron of Spin considered it to be "smarter than Blur, and slyer than Elastica".
-He wrotethat "Pulp finally conquered the British charts with this exhilarating slag on class slumming."
-He later ranked the song at number two in his pick of the singles of 1996.
+He wrote that "Pulp finally conquered the British charts with this exhilarating slag on class slumming."
+He later ranked the song at No. 2 on his pick of the singles of 1996.